paweljakubas/j-data-analysis/chapters/inverted-table.md

 │2022-06-10│2.5070 │1Y   │US     │
 └──────────┴───────┴─────┴───────┘
 ```
+As expected the table is ordered by `date` then `tenor` then `country`.
-The exchange of columns gives the desired ordering.
+Applying ordering after the exchange of columns gives the desired ordering.

 ```j
    NB. see j/analysis.ijs